If there's one thing we can count on, it's that social media is always changing.

-In 2023, we predict UGC creators will fill a gap in the market and lead to an increase in Nano creators monetizing on social — without the need to post on their own channels.
+In 2023, UGC creators fill a gap in the market with an increase in Nano creators monetizing on social — without the need to post on their own channels.

 Trend #3: YouTube Shorts Takes Off

-According to Adweek, views on YouTube Shorts have generated an average of 30B views per day — up from 30B in 2022.
+According to Business Insider, views on YouTube Shorts have generated an average of 50B+ views per day — up from 30B in 2022.

 The appeal of YouTube Shorts is twofold: creators who post on Shorts are able to attract more viewers to their long-form content and grow their number of subscribers.

-Plus, with YouTube's upcoming monetization opportunities for Shorts, the platform will reemerge as a go-to for creators.
+Plus, with YouTube's new revenue opportunities for Shorts, the platform is reemerging as a go-to for creators.
 Cha-ching.